agraef/raptor/README.md

 anytime soon.
 However, it is usually possible to work around this limitation by using shorter measures with the appropriate meter and tempo changes.
-(This can become difficult to control in real-time, though, so you'll want to use DAW as time master to automatize the meter and tempo changes in such cases.)
+(This can become difficult to control in real-time, though, so you'll want to use a DAW as time master to automatize the meter and tempo changes in such cases.)

 ## Editing Presets